 - Confidence in the Tribunal by parties.

-- Proficient decision making and timely release of decisions.
+- Efficient decision making and timely release of decisions.

 - Compliance with the Travel, Meal and Hospitality Expenses Directive.

-- Compliance with the requirements of the AAD and Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009.
+- Compliance with the requirements of the Agencies & Appointments Directive and the Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009.

 It is unusual that all parties to a proceeding are satisfied with the outcome, nor is that a goal the Tribunal tries to meet.
 Instead, the Tribunal attempts to ensure that all parties are treated fairly and have confidence that the process used to hear the matter was reasonable.

-The Tribunal and BON have an operational expenses budget allocated by OMAFRA and as such do not have their own audited financial statements.
-The Tribunal and BON resource requirements are incorporated under the ministry’s business plan.
-The budget for operating expenses will continue to be used to deliver on all business priorities of the Tribunal and BON.
+The Tribunal has an operational expenses budget allocated by the Ministry of Agriculture, Food and Rural Affairs and as such does not have its own audited financial statements.
+The Tribunal resource requirements are incorporated under the Ministry’s business plan.
+The budget for operating expenses will continue to be used to deliver on all Tribunal business priorities.

-The Tribunal and BON operate within the Ontario Public Service Management and Use of Information and Information Technology Directive.
+The Tribunal operates within the Ontario Public Service Management and Use of Information and Information Technology Directive.

 Initiatives Involving Third Parties

-There is a signed Memorandum of Understanding (MOU) that provides a framework by which OMAFRA provides business support to the Tribunal.
+There is a signed Memorandum of Understanding (MOU) that provides a framework by which the Ministry of Agriculture, Food and Rural Affairs provides business support to the Tribunal.
 The Tribunal in turn provides hearing services to AgriCorp, on a cost recovery basis, on appeals to the Tribunal of AgriCorp decisions under the Agricultural Products Insurance Act, 1996.

 The MOU sets out the duration, guiding principles and financial arrangements of the agreement.
 It also establishes a process for review and amendment of the MOU.

-The Tribunal website is located on the OMAFRA site under Agencies, Boards and Commissions.
-The current website address can be accessed here: www.omafra.gov.on.ca/english/tribunal/index.html.
-General information about the Tribunal and BON, information on how to prepare for a hearing, information about upcoming hearings, the Rules of Procedure and agency accountability documents are posted on the website.
+The Tribunal website can be accessed at this address: https://afraat.ca/.
+General information about the Tribunal, information on how to prepare for a hearing, information about upcoming hearings, the Rules of Procedure and agency accountability documents are posted on the website.
 The site is accessible in English and French.
-The Tribunal and BON are revising the current website to include downloadable .pdf files.
-Decisions of the Tribunal are posted on the Canadian Legal Information Institute (CanLII) website at www.canlii.ca/en/on/onafraat with the exception of decisions under the Assessment Act and religious exemptions pertaining to the Farm Registration and Farm Organizations Funding Act, 1993.
+The Tribunal is revising the current website to include downloadable .pdf files.
+Decisions of the Tribunal are posted on the Canadian Legal Information Institute (CanLII) website at www.canlii.ca/en/on/onafraat with the exception of decisions under the Assessment Act and religious exemptions issued under the Farm Registration and Farm Organizations Funding Act, 1993.

-There is an established system for the retention of Tribunal documents, for making such documents publicly available when appropriate, and for ensuring compliance with the Freedom of Information and Protection of Privacy Act and the Archives and Recordkeeping Act, 2006 where applicable.
+There is an established system for retaining Tribunal documents, for making such documents publicly available when appropriate, and for ensuring compliance with the Freedom of Information and Protection of Privacy Act and the Archives and Recordkeeping Act, 2006 where applicable.

-All inquiries to the Tribunal or BON can be made as indicated below.
-The Tribunal and BON Chair acts as the spokesperson for all media inquiries.
+All inquiries to the Tribunal can be made as indicated below.
+The Tribunal Chair acts as the spokesperson for all media inquiries.